 The AERCO Benchmark Electrical Power Wiring Guide, GF-2060, must be consulted prior to connecting any AC power wiring to the unit.
-External AC power connections are made to the unit inside the Power Box, which is located on the upper right front of the unit (Figure 2-8).
-Open the unit front panel to access the Power Box.
-Loosen the two upper screws of the Power Box cover and remove cover to access the internal connections, as shown in Figure 2-9.
+External AC power connections are made to the unit inside the Power Box on the front of the unit.
+Remove the front panel to access the Power Box, which is mounted in the upper right corner of the unit as shown in Figure 2-8.
+Loosen the two upper screws of the Power Box cover and remove cover to access the internal connections shown in Figure 2-9.

-Figure 2-8: Power Box Location and Cover
+Figure 2-8: Power Box Location with Cover Closed